 When you’re considering getting LASIK surgery, you probably do some research to get a feel for what to expect when it comes to the procedure itself and how much it costs.
-There’s a very good chance that your searching has triggered some ads to pop up about cheap LASIK procedures in your area.
+There’s a very good chance that your search has triggered some ads to pop up about cheap LASIK procedures in your area.
 You may have considered getting surgery at a low price, but there are some great reasons as to why you shouldn’t take the risk of opting for the cheap choice.

 1. Outdated Technology

 One of the key reasons why these companies can offer discounted rates for LASIK is that they often are using older equipment.
-This technology is often outdated and doesn’t provide the same features and benefits of newer equipment.
+This technology is often outdated and doesn’t provide the same features and benefits as newer equipment.

 Advances in this field help increase the effectiveness of the procedure while reducing the risks involved.
 It’s possible that opting for a company that advertises cheap LASIK can mean that the surgery you get is an older method.
 For example, it may involve using a metal blade rather than the newer option of doing the entire procedure with lasers.
 One of the first things you should inquire about when going for LASIK consultations is information on the surgical procedures they offer and what type of equipment they use.